na-na-hi/renget/archive/smgenskins.md

  - Agni
    - Volcanic Agni uses his pre-remodel skeleton and animations, on top of some of his old emotes (Wave, Clap, Laugh, Taunt; but not Furious).
-   - Shell Shock Agni Special Emote allows shoots mustard gas from his hands.
+   - Shell Shock Agni Special Emote allows him to spray mustard gas from his hands, in the direction he's moving away from.

  - Ah Muzen Cab
    - [No current special skin effects]